 Bitong literally means opening up the nose, it can be used to ease rhinitis, sinusitis and allergies.
 It is located on each side of the nose, just under the nasal bones.
 Use both forefingers or middle fingers and apply pressure about 1 minute each time.

-Yingxiang can be used to relieve runny nose, blocked nose.
+Yingxiang is an acupressure point which can be used to relieve runny nose, blocked nose.
 It is located in the nasolabial groove, at the level of the midpoint of the lateral part of the nasal wing.
 Use both forefingers or middle fingers and apply pressure about 1 minute each time.

 Yintang (EXTRA 2/M-HN-3)